huguyuehuhu/HCN-pytorch/README.md

 - PyTorch (>=0.4.0)
 - [torchnet](https://github.com/pytorch/tnt)
 - Visdom
-- Other version info about some Python libraries can be found in `requirements.txt`
+- Other version info about some Python packages can be found in `requirements.txt`

 ## Usage
 #### Data preparation